 Scottish Ministers may alter or add to this list.

-- the provision, cost and standard of the services it provides
+- information on the provision, cost and standard of the services it provides

-- any factual information requested which it hold
+- any factual information requested which it holds

 - details of decisions made with the reasons for these